![]() |

-Oberheide now lives in the United States with her husband, the fine arts
+The artist was identified as Heide Oberheide.
+Oberheide was born in Canada in 1957 but now lives in the United States with her husband, the fine arts

 portrait painter Geoffrey Geary.
-There's very little information about
+There's very little information online about

-her artistic accomplishments online but I'm pretty sure she has an
+her artistic accomplishments but I'm pretty sure she has an

-extensive resume of produced book covers, although over the last couple
+extensive resume of book covers, although over the past couple

-of years I've only had time to look once in a used bookstore, and what
+of years I've only had time to look once in a used bookstore for them.
+What I found were mostly romance covers which I promptly brought home to post here, along

-with a few examples of other covers that I found online.
-It is also known that Oberheide produced collector
+with a few examples of other covers that I found on the net.

 Connecticut wilderness at the dawn of the eighteenth century.
 Pursued by